Mercytopsy/pdf-rag-chatbot-streamlit/README.md

 ### 🚀 Features

 - **Unstructured Document Processing**: Extracts text and tables from PDFs.
-- **Redis for Raw Storage**: Stores and retrieves raw PDFs efficiently.
+- **Redis for Raw Storage**: Stores and retrieves raw PDFs efficiently, to implement persistent storage.
 - **PGVector for Vector Storage**: Indexes and retrieves high-dimensional embeddings for similarity search.
 - **MultiVector Retriever**: Optimized for retrieving contextual information from multiple sources.
 - **LLM Integration**: Uses a **GPT model** to generate responses based on retrieved context.